Exemption based on VAT

 Trade outside the European Union

-As a professional who realizes exports, the company does not invoice not VAT whether it is exempt from VAT or not.
+As a professional who realizes exports, the company shall not invoice not VAT whether it is exempt from VAT or not.

 For more information on VAT applicable to imports and exports, you can consult the corresponding sheet.